This page will take you through the basics of creating a Truffle Teams account and linking it to a Truffle project repository.

 Note: Before you begin, make sure that you have a GitHub repository containing a Truffle project.

-If you are a member of any organizations other than your personal account, you'll be prompted to select an org to contiue with installation.
-Orgs with an existing Truffle Teams installation will have a
+If you are a member of any organizations other than your personal account, you'll be prompted to select an org to continue with installation.
+Orgs with an existing Truffle Teams installation will have a Configure > link.

 Note: We can always add a repo later if necessary.
 See the Adding Repositories documentation for more informaiton.

-Install button to install Truffle Teams on the selected repos and be redirected to the
+Finally, click Install to install Truffle Teams on the selected repositories.

 We then arrive at the home screen and see the repos we've added--let's commit some code and see how Truffle Teams will automatically run our tests!